 At resonance frequency we can expect the amplitude of the voltage oscillating across the LC circuit to be at the maximum level, resulting in the most efficient induction.

-Therefore we can assume that to implement a perfect resonance within an LC network for an induction heater design we need to ensure the following crucial parameters:
+Therefore we can imply that, to implement a perfect resonance within an LC network for an induction heater design we need to ensure the following crucial parameters:

 1) A tuned LC circuit